I'm a professional tarot reader with 23 years of experience. For me, tarot is a fascinating system that reflects all human life.

 Which Candle to Use for Tarot Spells

 Working With Moon Phases

 You can get quite specific with moon phases.
-For instance, if you are wanting to start a business, then carry out a new business successful launch ritual at New Moon.
-If you want to get pregnant, then Full Moon is the best time.
+For instance, if you are wanting to start a business, then carry out a new business successful launch ritual on the New Moon.
+If you want to get pregnant, then a Full Moon is the best time.

 Select the Right Card: Minor Arcana